rvojtus/UMLift/docs/developer_documentation.md

 - **SchemaProviders** : Provides schemas for the Ecore and GenModel file types.
 - **Settings** : Defines configuration options exposed to the user via the IDE’s Settings dialog, including plugin preferences, paths, and feature toggles.

+To build the plugin, run the following command: `gradle buildPlugin`.
+The plugin is located in the `build/distributions` directory.

+To run the plugin for development purposes, run the following command: `gradle runIde`.

+There is a known issue with this module when it is opened in IntelliJ IDEA, some dependencies are not recognized properly.
+To resolve this issue, run the following command: `mvn idea:idea`.
+This issue is only "cosmetic" and does not affect the plugin's functionality and compilation.

 ![c4 model UMLift intellij plugin](/docs/images/c4/structurizr-1-Component-intellij.png)